Creamy cheesecake pairs perfectly with Oreo cookies in this easy-to-make Cookies and Cream Cheesecake Cups recipe. It’s always a crowd-pleaser!

 The mom who is never without tissues when someone needs one, always has band-aids at the ready, and can whip up a batch of treats for a party on a whim.

 Yeah, I’m starting to realize that that mom might not really exist.
 (And also, I think I should start working on the hair thing now, lol.)

 But that doesn’t stop me from stocking up on an arsenal of recipes that will one day come in handy for things like classroom holiday parties and weekend sleepovers.
-Like these Individual Cookies and Cream Cheesecakes.
+Like these Cookies and Cream Cheesecake Cups.

-This makes a pretty big recipe; definitely enough for a classroom of kids, a couple teachers, and at least one to test for “quality control”.
-But the recipe is also easy to cut in half if you only need about a dozen though (to cut it in half, use 1 whole large egg plus 1 large egg yolk; all the other ingredients can easily be halved).
+This makes a pretty big recipe.
+It’s definitely enough for a classroom of kids, a couple teachers, and at least one to test for “quality control”.
+But the recipe is also easy to cut in half if you only need about a dozen.

 And it’s good cheesecake, really good cheesecake.
-So good it might instantly become your favorite cheesecake recipe, and you might start telling yourself that you need to make it (you know, on a random Tuesday evening), “for the kids”.
+So good it might instantly become your favorite cheesecake recipe.
+And you might start telling yourself that you need to make it.
+(You know, on a random Tuesday evening, “for the kids”.)
 Hey, I get it.
 I won’t judge.
-It might just make you the coolest mom ever. ;)
+It might just make you the coolest mom ever, lol.

 - Preheat oven to 325F; line 28 muffin wells with paper liners and place 1 chocolate sandwich cookie in the bottom of each.

 - Use a handheld electric mixer to beat the cream cheese until smooth in a large bowl.